emvc/emvc-guide/content/guide/directory-structure.md

 ### Application : Directory Structure

-Locomotive favors convention over configuration.
+emvc favors convention over configuration.
 One of these conventions is a well defined directory structure, making it easy to locate files in an application.